 Depending On Free Antivirus

-Using free antivirus is not recommended for the cyber safety of a business.
-In the same way that you could choose the best equipment for your company office, you should also get the best software for your computers.
+Utilizing free antivirus software is not advisable for maintaining the cybersecurity of a business.
+Just as you would carefully select the best equipment for your company office, choosing the most effective software for your computers is equally critical.

 Free antivirus programs often come with drawbacks that can impede the efficiency of your machines and compromise privacy.

 Many free antivirus solutions rely on intrusive ads as a revenue source, potentially hindering productivity by creating disruptions.